30 Amazing Facts About Human Eyes For Kids, With Diagrams

 The eye, at its primitive form, served functions such as light detection, shading with dark pigment to sense light direction, and a connection to motor structures for light-responsive movement.
 While some organisms perform all three functions in one cell, the two-celled eye is widely recognized as the simplest accepted structure.
 The evolution of eyes started with the basic photoreceptor-pigment cell structures to complex eyes with muscle connections, lenses, and improved optics.
 An increased number of photoreceptors provided images with more details (22).

 The eyes are an important organ that we may often take for granted.
 Share these informative and interesting facts about eyes for kids with your child and ignite their curiosity.
 These facts will encourage them to learn more about the functioning of their eyes.
-Additionally, they will teach your child how a healthy diet, regular exercise, and stress-free life are essential to maintain optimum eye health.
+They may also encourage your kids to look up facts about the human brain for kids to further understand how they are connected to the eyes.
+These eye facts will encourage your child how a healthy diet, regular exercise, and stress-free life are essential to maintain optimum eye health.
 As a parent, you should also watch out for your child’s eye health and get them tested if they experience any discomfort while or after reading.

 Infographic: Captivating Eye Facts That Will Leave Kids In Awe